-Alma Cogan: The life and tragic death of Girl with the Giggle in Her Voice
+Alma Cogan facts: Life, songs, Beatles friendship and tragic death of Girl with the Giggle in Her Voice

 Alma Cogan was one of the biggest stars of the pre-rock era and had one foot in the pop world before her tragic death.